ehagerty/LMS8001-Companion/docs/hardware/detailed.rst

 The LMS8001 Companion board has an external 5V (+5V_EXT) power connector (J2) that supplies power to the board.
 This is the recommended configuration.
 Alternatively, 5V can be supplied via the USB connector (J1).
 One of these two options is selected using the JP1 jumper.

 U14, shown in Figure 9, is protection circuit which ensures proper power-on of the board.

-An auxiliary 3.3V supply can also be provided to the board via the P3 connector, pin 1, please see Table 3.
+An auxiliary 3.3V supply can also be provided to the board via the P3 connector pin 1 and for details see Table 3.

 .. figure:: /images/LMS8001_Companion-Power_Block_Diagram.svg
    :alt: LMS8001 Companion Power Block Diagram